What is the KDE+ method?

 GStr - global strength - suitable for reducing the false alarm rate, possible miss of less important clusters

 It is important to consider both individual risk (represented by the cluster strength) and collective risk.
 Kernel density estimation (the blue curve) highlights places where a traffic crash is the most likely to occur within a road.
 On the other hand, number of traffic crashes within a road reflects the dangerousness of the road as a whole (how frequently traffic crashes occur) and it is related to exposure (in the form of number of possibilities for traffic crash occurrence).
-Thus, collective strength of a cluster depends on the cluster strength and number of traffic crashes per 100 m.
+Thus, collective risk of a cluster depends on the cluster strength and number of traffic crashes per 100 m.
 (Favilli et all., 2018)

 Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposure).